mfonekpo/banao_shortlisting_task2/README.md

 ### Demo Video

 A short demonstration video is included, explaining the script's functionality and showing how it runs.
 The video was submitted to the instructor as a grading criteria

+# Note:
+There are two scripts in this repository.
+The first one is the `selenium_scraper.py` which is the modified script, and the second one is the `xScraper.py` which is the one used in the demo video.
+Reason for this is because according to the instructions given by Banao, we are to use Selenium or BeautifulSoup to scrape the data.
+Selenium would be a perfect tool to use because of the automated click and web navigattion capabilities which BeautifulSoup does not have.
+But using Selenium to scrape the needed data has proven to be a bit more challenging than I anticipated.
+Some elements were not as functional as I had initially expected them to be.
+As a result, I had to use `Tweepy API` to achieve the same results.
+The downside to the API is the rate limit, it takes more time to scrape using the API.
+So therefore, I submitted both files so as to show my approach to handling the task.